Provider service fees

 The client will pay the total amount you quoted (deposit and balance) at the time of booking, plus their own service fee.
 We will send the payment to you in two separate installments.
 The deposit amount you request will be paid out in advance, but the balance will be held by GigSalad and sent to you one or two business days after the event.
 (Read more about payouts.)

-The service fee is applied to your total booking price but will be split between your two payouts, with a portion being taken from each.
-For example, if you have a free membership and you book a gig for a total of $300, your 5% service fee will be $15.
+The service fee is applied to your total booking price and will be split between your two payouts, with a portion deducted from each.
+For example, if you have a free membership and book a gig for $300, your 5% service fee will be $15.
 If you request a $100 deposit, we'll keep a $5 service fee (5% of $100) and send you $95.
-Then, when we send you the remaining balance of $200 after the event, we'll keep a $10 service fee (5% of $200) and send you $190.
+We'll take the other $10 (5% of $200) from your remaining balance and send $190 after the event.
 We do it this way to make sure both you and GigSalad are paid fairly.

 Frequently asked questions:

 There is no minimum service fee when you book through the platform.
-Minimum fees create a disproportionate structure for our members and a higher percentage fee for bookings under $300.
+Minimum fees create a disproportionate structure for our members, with a higher percentage fee on bookings under $300.

-However, if you book off-platform and want to mark it as booked, there is a $10 minimum service fee then.
+However, if you handle payment off-platform, you must mark that lead as booked.
+In that case, there is a $10 minimum service fee.

 • Can I choose who pays the service fee?

-• Why do I have to pay fees for both my membership and my bookings?
+• Why do I have to pay both a membership fee and booking fees?

 These fees serve two different purposes.
-For your membership, you are paying to increase your exposure and get more features for your PromoKit, like access to client phone numbers prior to booking.
-The service fee is to cover the cost associated with collecting and distributing payments and general maintenance of the booking platform.
+With your membership, you pay to increase your exposure and unlock additional features for your account, including lead insights and access to client phone numbers before booking.
+The service fee covers the costs of collecting and distributing payments and the general maintenance of the booking platform.
 For paid members, the 2.5% fee is lower than most other popular payment processing solutions.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.